Darkamui/cvTemplate/README.md

 ## Internationalization

 - Replace content in en.json & fr.json
+- Replace CV pdf files with your own in their respective public folders
 - Add language directories and respective json files to add a language (do not forget to add it to i18n config)

 ## Running

 Typical NextJS app

+Output build is done using 'standalone' mode for optimization.
+For more details: https://nextjs.org/docs/pages/api-reference/next-config-js/output

 - Run 'npm install'
 - To start a local session -> 'npm run dev'